 Dental Implants Recovery and Care Q&A

 After getting your tooth implant there will be several important steps to ensure proper dental implant care and recovery safely.
 To learn more about the after-care of dental implants, visit us at Beyond Dental & Implant Center.
-For more information, call us or visit us online to book an appointment.
-We are accepting new patients in both our convenient locations in Dallas TX, and Fort Worth TX.
+For more information, contact us or visit us online to book an appointment.
+We are accepting new patients.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Table of Contents:

 How long does a dental implant procedure take?